adcirc/adcirc/CONTRIBUTING.md

 git clone https://github.com/YOUR_USERNAME/adcirc-cg.git
 ```

-Next, you can configure your personal repository to maintain an association with the master ADCIRC repository (known as the "Upstream") using:
+Next, you can configure your personal repository to maintain an association with the main ADCIRC repository (known as the "Upstream") using:

 ```
 git remote add upstream https://github.com/adcirc/adcirc-cg.git